thatsmethen/rsb/README.md

 ## License

-Koui is licensed under the MIT License - see the [LICENSE.md](https://github.com/thatsmethen/rsb/blob/main/LICENSE) file for details.
+Rsb is licensed under the MIT License - see the [LICENSE.md](https://github.com/thatsmethen/rsb/blob/main/LICENSE) file for details.